 Ms. Cook was appointed to the SGI Board of Directors in 2016.
 She is currently Vice President of Corporate Affairs with the Saskatchewan Indian Gaming Authority (SIGA) where she has created an evolving culture of growth and development for SIGA’s employees and oversees its communications, public relations, responsible gaming and community investment programs.
 Ms. Cook is a member of SIGA’s executive management team and works with its board on corporate governance.

 She is a graduate of the Directors College, Chartered Director Program through McMasters University and the University of Regina.
 She’s currently working on her Masters of Business Administration in Community Economic Development.

 Ms. Cook lives in Warman, Saskatchewan and serves as a Director for the Children’s Hospital Foundation Board and is Chair of the Governance Committee for the Saskatchewan Research Council.

 In 2009, she was recognized as one of Saskatchewan’s Top 10 Women of Influence by Saskatchewan Business Magazine and was nominated as a Woman of Distinction for the publication in 2010.

 HOWARD CROFTS, FCA

-Mr. Crofts was appointed to the SGI Board of Directors in 2008 and has served on the Governance and Human Resources Committee and currently serves as the Chair of the Audit, Finance and Conduct Review Committee and a member of the Risk Committee.
+Mr. Crofts was appointed to the SGI Board of Directors in 2008 and currently serves as the Chair of the Audit, Finance and Conduct Review Committee and a member of the Risk Committee.